 Unlike some boroughs, Heidelberg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Heidelberg are a mix of both white- and blue-collar jobs.
 Overall, Heidelberg is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Heidelberg who work in office and administrative support (12.81%), management occupations (8.54%), and sales jobs (8.28%).

-Overall, Heidelberg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Heidelberg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In terms of college education, Heidelberg is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.86% of adults 25 and older in the borough have at least a bachelor's degree.